‘YR’ Spoilers, Week Of Sept 18: Graham Sends Photo Of Jack & Nikki Kissing To Victor, Feud With Nick Blows Up

 Young and the Restless spoilers for the week of September 18 state that Graham (Max Shippee) retaliates against Jack (Peter Bergman) and Ashley (Eileen Davidson).
 After he catches Ashley (Eileen Davidson) snooping around his room, he demands an explanation from Dina (Marla Adams).
 Dina admits that her children, Jack (Peter Bergman) and Ashley, are suspicious of him.

 Ashley has been nagging Dina over Graham lately, suggesting that he might be undeserving of her trust.
-Jack also raises questions about Graham’s background, wondering why Dina trusts him so much.
+Jack also raises questions about Graham’s background, and he wonders why Dina trusts Graham so much.

-Dina finally gives in and grants Ashley access to Graham’s room to snoop around and satisfy her curiosity Ashley stumbles upon a letter or invoice for Graham’s mother who lives at a retirement home.
+Dina finally gives in and grants Ashley access to Graham’s room to snoop around and satisfy her curiosity Ashley stumbles upon a letter or invoice for Graham’s mother, who lives at a retirement home.
 The discovery exposes Graham’s lie that his mother is dead.

-When Graham realizes that Jack and Ashley are suspicious of him and that they are trying to dig up dirt on him, he retaliates by sending a photo showing Nikki kissing Jack at at the Abbott Cabin to Victor.
+When Graham realizes that Jack and Ashley are suspicious of him and that they are trying to dig up dirt on him, he retaliates by sending a photo to Victor showing Nikki kissing Jack at the Abbott Cabin.

 It turns out, shockingly, that Graham was behind the mysterious photographer who snapped a photo of Jack and Nikki cozying up to each other in a previous episode of the daytime drama.

-Y&R spoilers hint that Graham could be also be privy to Ashley’s closely guarded paternity secret.
+Y&R spoilers hint that Graham could also be privy to Ashley’s closely guarded paternity secret.

 [Featured Image by Pascal Le Segretain/Getty Images]